 The employer must relinquish control over all activities of the employee: The Ukiah Labor Attorneys at Beck Law P.C. suggest all of our business clients provide a break area for employees and to encourage non-exempt employees to take a full break as well as leave the premises whenever necessary.

-The employer must permit a reasonable opportunity to take an uninterrupted 30-minute breaks: The Lake County Labor and Employment Lawyers at Beck Law P.C. suggest our business clients provide a break schedule and appoint an Office Supervisor that monitors all non-exempt employees to make sure breaks are taken in a timely manner.
+The employer must permit an uninterrupted 30-minute break: The Lake County Labor and Employment Lawyers at Beck Law P.C. suggest our business clients provide a break schedule and appoint an Office Supervisor that monitors all non-exempt employees to make sure breaks are taken in a timely manner.
 All non-exempt employees must “clock in” and “clock out” and are never permitted to work at home or “off clock.”

 The employer must not impede or discourage the employee from taking their 30-minute meal break: In order to demonstrate compliance with this law as well as avoid meal period violations, the attorneys at Beck Law P.C. suggests employers hire experienced employment law attorneys to prepare the appropriate legal language to be included in all Employer Handbooks and Policies that clearly outlines the break schedule stating that employees have a responsibility to take their breaks in a timely manner.
 Additionally, we encourage fellow employees to never discuss work related matters with a non-exempt employee while they are taking a break.